dmparrishphd/Python4th/2b/Tutorial/body5.md

 These first five parts have introduced Ariadne's ways of

 * dividing text into words (whitespace vs. `\ `),
-* interpreting words (all words have meaning, some have special meaning),
+* interpreting words (all words have meaning; some have special meaning),
 * making new words (`=` and `:;`),
 * making decisions (`IF`), and
 * making numbers (`#`)